k21971/EvilHack/doc/evilhack-changelog.md

   black dragon / new monster vs monster attack function (buzzmm).
 - Fix: death magic resistance feedback
 - Some tweaks/improvements to castmm() and buzzmm(), elven wizard
+- Identify a wand when it prints an unambiguous message while engraving